 Since 2009, the Rita Allen Foundation has provided a special award for early-career leaders in basic pain research whose work holds high potential for uncovering new pathways to improve the treatment of chronic pain.

-Since 2009, the Rita Allen Foundation has awarded annually two grants or more in the amount of $50,000 per year over three years, to early-career investigators who are pursuing innovative research on mechanisms that initiate and propagate pain in the nervous system.
+The Foundation has awarded annually two grants or more in the amount of $150,000 over three years, to early-career investigators who are pursuing innovative research on mechanisms that initiate and propagate pain in the nervous system.

 Please see below for a list of recipients of the Award in Pain.

 Applications are reviewed by a selection committee that includes past Award in Pain recipients, as well as other leading pain researchers.

-Applications will be open from April 26 – August 6, 2021.
-Completed applications must be submitted by 11:59 PM Eastern Time on August 6, 2021.
+Applications will be open from October 15 – December 15, 2022.
+Completed applications must be submitted by 11:59 PM Eastern Time on December 15, 2022.